Jigsaw (2017 film): Plot

-Eleanor reveals to Logan that she is a Jigsaw fangirl, but now fears this might incriminate her.
-Hunt spies and informs Halloran.
-In the barn, Mitch is revealed to have sold a faulty motorcycle to John's nephew, resulting in his death, and is tested by being lowered into a funnel with a spiral-shaped blade powered by a motorcycle engine inside.
-He attempts to stop the blade but is ultimately killed.
+In the barn, Mitch is revealed to have sold a faulty motorcycle to John's nephew, causing his death, and is tested by being lowered into a funnel with a spiral-shaped blade powered by a motorcycle engine inside.
+He attempts to stop the blade, but is ultimately killed.

+Edgar's corpse is found inside John's grave.
 Halloran finds a corpse appearing to be Mitch in Eleanor's studio and calls for her and Logan's arrest.
-Logan convinces Hunt to let them go after telling him that the bullet which hit Edgar was fired by Halloran, whom he and Eleanor suspect is the new Jigsaw Killer.
+Logan convinces Hunt to let them go after telling him that the bullet which hit Edgar was fired by Halloran, whom he and Eleanor suspect to be the new Jigsaw Killer.
 Eleanor deduces the game's location and she and Logan depart for the barn, with Halloran in pursuit.

+In the barn, Anna and Ryan are shackled to pipes at opposite ends of a room.
+John confronts them and reveals that Anna asphyxiated her baby and framed her husband, who later committed suicide, and Ryan's drunken tomfoolery caused his friends' death in a car accident.
 Meanwhile, Hunt finds jigsaw-shaped pieces of flesh in Halloran's freezer.

-In the barn, Anna and Ryan are shackled to pipes at opposite ends of a room.
-Kramer confronts them and reveals that Anna suffocated her baby and framed her husband, who eventually committed suicide, and Ryan caused his friends' death in a car accident.
-For their final test, he leaves them a shotgun loaded with one shell, saying it is their key to freedom.
+For their final test, John leaves the two a shotgun loaded with one shell, saying it is their key to freedom.
+Logan and Eleanor are ambushed by Halloran at the barn.
 Anna tries to shoot Ryan, but the gun backfires, killing her.
-Ryan finds the now-destroyed keys among the debris, as they had been hidden inside the shell.
-Logan and Eleanor are ambushed by Halloran at the barn; Eleanor escapes, while Halloran is drugged by an unseen assailant.
+Ryan finds the now-destroyed keys among the debris; they had been hidden inside the shell.
+Eleanor escapes Halloran, while he is drugged by an unseen assailant.

 Logan and Halloran awaken in collars rigged with laser cutters and are told to confess their sins.
-Halloran forces Logan to go first, who confesses to mislabeling John's X-rays years prior, causing his cancer to go undiagnosed; despite confessing, Logan is apparently killed.
+Halloran forces Logan to go first; Logan confesses to mislabeling John's X-rays years earlier, causing his cancer to go undiagnosed.
+Despite confessing, Logan is apparently killed.
 Halloran then admits to allowing criminals to walk free for personal gain and his collar deactivates.
-Logan is revealed to still be alive and also the unconscious man from the first barn game, which occurred ten years prior.
-Realizing Logan should not die over an honest mistake, John saved him and recruited him as his first apprentice.
-Logan then reveals that he framed Halloran as the new Jigsaw Killer as revenge for releasing Edgar, who killed Logan's wife, and recreated the barn games using other criminals that Halloran let go as victims.
-Claiming Halloran broke the rules by forcing him to go first, Logan reactivates the collar, killing Halloran.
+Logan is revealed to still be alive, and also the unconscious man from the first barn game, which took place ten years earlier.
+Feeling that Logan should not die because he awoke too late, John saved him and recruited him as his first apprentice.
+Logan reveals that he recreated the barn games, chose his victims from other criminals that Halloran let go, and framed Halloran as the new Jigsaw Killer as revenge for releasing Edgar, who killed Logan's wife.
+For breaking the rules by forcing Logan to go first, Halloran's collar is reactivated, slicing his head open.
+Logan says, "I speak for the dead," before shutting the door and leaving.